Best Camera for Kids to Encourage Early Learning

-Initially I hesitated to include the Hello Kitty Fujifilm Instax in this roundup of the best cameras for kids, thinking it a little too niche.
-After all, surely there couldn’t be that many children who would want a digital camera shaped as Hello Kitty, could they?!
+Initially, I hesitated to include the Hello Kitty Fujifilm Instax in this round-up of the best cameras for kids, thinking it a little too niche.
+After all, surely there couldn’t be that many children who would want a digital camera shaped as Hello Kitty, could there?!

 The recommended age for the Hello Kitty Fujifilm Instax is a little vague, in that it’s suitable to be used by young children (and equally popular for adult fans of Hello Kitty).
 However, it must be remembered that being an ‘Instax’, this camera requires film, which can become expensive if your child gets a bit over-excited with the shutter button!

-Thankfully, Fuji Instax film can be purchased more affordably in bulk, and even with the Hello Kitty branding like these film packs.
+Thankfully, Fuji Instax film can be purchased more affordably in bulk; even with the Hello Kitty branding like these film packs.

 Whilst having to ‘pay’ each time your child presses the shutter button may not sound appealing, teaching them about the importance of carefully timing and composing each photo can be a good thing in their development as a photographer.